 How to use Command Mode

 • Windows: Ctrl + Win + Alt

-Tip: You can bind a mouse button to activate Command Mode.
-Go to Settings → Shortcuts → Command Mode to assign a key or mouse button — up to 4 shortcuts with up to 3 keys each.
+Tip: You can bind a mouse button or custom shortcut.
+Go to Settings → Shortcuts → Command Mode to assign up to 4 shortcuts with up to 3 keys each.
 Supported mouse buttons include Middle Click and Mouse 4–10.

+How to use Command Mode